 Previous research that found increased creativity in university students after floating sessions measured their abilities immediately after they left the tank and dried off.

-Float H.Q. in Portland even set up an Artist Program to introduce artists to the creative benefits of floating for free:
+Float H.Q. in Portland even set up an Artist Program to introduce artists to the for free:

 One of the coolest advantages of floating is how much it boosts creativity and nurtures inspiration.
 After floating in complete isolation, your senses are heightened… colors are more vibrant, scents more aromatic, and food taste better.